 - Reach out to community partners from your prior class projects, community service, internships, or view the CHER list of recent partnerships

-- Search past projects in the CHER Research Archive (opens in new tab)
+- Search past projects in the CHER Research Archive (opens in new tab) and this blog post about Fall 2019 projects.

 Recent project ideas from community partners — click any box below to learn more: